david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/r-operation-notes-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/r-operation-notes-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">The eyedraw tools support the annotation of suture locations and peripheral iridotomies in a trabeculectomy.</p>
+          <p class="card-text">As with examination events, the operation notes are supported by the eyedraw graphical tools.
+These allow, for example,  the annotation of suture locations and peripheral iridotomies in a trabeculectomy. </p>
         </div>
       </div>
     </div>